josemontano1996/Gif-Expert-App/README.md

 In this proyect I learned some core functionalities about React and created a Gifs searching App.

-For this Reach proyect I used yarn as a package manager, Vite as building tool and Jest for testing.
+For this React proyect I used yarn as a package manager, Vite as building tool and Jest and testing-library/react for testing.

 The link for visiting this proyect is the following: [GifsAppLink](https://josemontano1996.github.io/Gif-Expert-App/)